Not many people have probably heard of an easter egg plant before. Those who have are usually intrigued by the name. So what is an easter eggplant?

 Is the Easter Egg Plant a Perennial?

-Easter eggplants are a yearly outdoor plant and therefore are not perennial.
-However, they can live and produce fruits for a few years if brought indoors.
+Easter eggplants are a tender perennial that is normally grown as an annual in temperate climates.
+However, they can live and produce fruits for a few years if brought indoors during the winter.

 Easter Egg Plant Health Benefits